samuraraujo/bitfinex-hackathon-2018/README.md

-# Distribute Bitfinex Data via HyperCore
+# Tradercast - Broadcasting Trader Data via HyperCore

-Distribute ethfinex data via hypercore.
-This demo listen to mongodb change log in real time, send the data to kafka.
+This demo distribute ethfinex data via hypercore.

+the application listen to mongodb changes log in real time, send the data to kafka.
 A consumer will then read data from kafka and put it on hypercore.

-The rest of the story you know, clients can consume the data  (order book, trades, candles) in a peer to peer fashion, with very little overhead to bitfinex infrastructure.
+The rest of the story you know, clients can consume the data  (order book, trades, candles) in a peer to peer fashion, with very little overhead to bitfinex/ethfinex infrastructure.

 Usage: